 A debt collection letter may serve one, some or all of the following purposes:

 A debt collection letter may inform a debtor of their debt, initiate a repayment plan, preview impending legal proceedings or combine these tasks.

 A debt collection letter should include the following information:

-Key takeaway: A debt collection letter should include elements such as the debt owed, the initial due date and warnings of impending legal action if necessary.
+A debt collection letter should include elements such as the debt owed, the initial due date and, if necessary, warnings of impending legal action.